 At some level, I feel like too many playwrights still think that every theater out there has this HUGE list of plays they’re just reading through, one after the other, until they find five or six they really love and roll them all together into a season.
 We all still think that if we just cram our plays into as many of those lists as possible, we’re bound to get selected.
 And a few of us think of the New Play Exchange as the mother of all lists.
 The Uber-List.
 A few of us think of you just cram your play into that One Master List and every artistic director will eventually read it.
 But I’m here to tell you that the new play selection process doesn’t work that way at all.
 And neither does the New Play Exchange.

 The fact of the matter is that the New Play Exchange is such a huge paradigm shift that some playwrights quite literally struggle to understand it.
 They don’t have the right vocabulary yet, so they email us asking where they click to submit their plays.
 And the answer, of course, is that there’s absolutely nowhere to do that in the New Play Exchange.
 The New Play Exchange is an alternative, or an upgrade, to the entire submission model.
 It’s a replacement.
 We don’t even use the word “submit” anywhere at all within the entire New Play Exchange platform.
 If you want to connect your play to an available opportunity, you don’t submit it, you tag it.
-All our buttons say “Upload” or “Enter” or “Save.”
-We’ve actually banned the word submit everywhere.
+All our buttons say Upload or Enter or Save.
+We’ve actually banned the word Submit everywhere.
 But it’s really going to take time for us all to get our playwright brains re-wired: really for theater makers throughout the whole new play sector to get all their brains re-wired.
-The artistic directors who don’t get it yet—and believe me, MANY of them do—are going to have to learn to let go of a little bit of their privilege if playwrights aren’t going to supplicate themselves any more.
+The artistic directors who don’t get it yet are going to have to learn to let go of a little bit of their privilege if playwrights aren’t going to supplicate themselves any more.
 Literary managers are going to have to learn to remember this new resource on a regular basis and integrate it into their professional processes.
-It’ll all take some time… which is why we’re in this for the long haul.
+It’ll all take some time, which is why we’re in this for the long haul.

-At the same time, we are also finding that there are some playwrights who seriously believe they know better than we do about how the New Play Exchange ought to work… and, in fact, that some of them really do.
+At the same time, we are also finding that there are some playwrights who seriously believe they know better than we do about how the New Play Exchange ought to work, an some of them really do.
 We get regular emails with suggestions for new features, and do you know what?
 Those are terrific.
 I can’t tell you how many great ideas playwrights have taken the time to share with us.
 Our tool is definitely getting better, over time, because of the feedback we’ve gotten.
 Maybe a fifth or a sixth of the new features we’re about to roll out came from existing users, and that’s pretty impressive.
 We really couldn’t be any more grateful.

 But you know what?
 In my experience, that’s a seriously impoverished way to make theater, and fewer and fewer theater artists I know subscribe to it.
 More and more playwrights emphasize collaboration in their creative approaches.
 And we’re seeking out production opportunities built around a more equitable distribution of creative power, like devising ensembles.
 We really do now live in an era in which the very idea of being inside or outside the castle is becoming obsolete.
 (And really, it was never all that accurate a metaphor; most regional theaters are actually humble homes staffed with too few people making the most of too few resources to do too much work.)
 We are all just individual members of an ever-shifting network of theater makers who come together throughout the new play sector create plays.